Thirupathi (2006 Kannada film): Production

-Sudeep plays the role of police officer for the first time in his career.
+Shivamani, who had directed movies such as Rajakeeya, Dore, Vishwa, and Omkara, wanted to make a cop action movie.
+He approached his friend Upendra, who had collaborated with him in Omkara, but he was busy due to scheduling conflicts, so he suggested Shivamani about Sudeep.
+Shivamani and Upendra narrated the story to Sudeep, who accepted the offer.
+He played the role of a police officer for the first time in his career.
 He earlier played a police officer for a comedy sequence in Nalla (2004).
 Deepu was initially considered to play the heroine.
 This is Pooja Kanwal's second Kannada film after 7 O' Clock (2006).
 This is Sudeep's second film with producer R. S. Gowda after Maharaja (2005).
 Seetha and Bhanupriya were considered to play Sudeep's mother.
+Shanoor Sana, who had collaborated with Sudeep in movies like Huchcha (2001) and Chandu (2002), was finalised for the mother role.
+Charan Raj portrays the role of the antagonist.

 Soundtrack

-The soundtrack was composed by Rajesh Ramanath.
+The soundtrack was composed by Rajesh Ramanath collaborating with Sudeep for the fifth time after Huchcha (2001), Vaalee (2001), Swathi Muthu (2003) and My Autograph (Background score only).

 Reception

-R. G. Vijayasarathy of Rediff.com opined that "But it is Sudeep's film all the way.
+R. G. Vijayasarathy from IANS stated that "Tirupati is an engaging entertainer which can be a tasty full meal for film fans of action flicks".
+A critic from Rediff.com wrote "it is Sudeep's film all the way.
 He oozes talent in every frame and it is really his spirited performance as Tirupati that saves the film".
-A critic from Chitraloka wrote that "Action lovers cannot miss this film".
-A critic from Nowrunning stated that "Tirupati is an engaging entertainer which can be a tasty full meal for film fans of action flicks".
+A critic from Chitraloka.com wrote that "Action lovers cannot miss this film".
 The film had high collections initially but later dipped in collections.